Mount Catherine

 The name is derived from the Christian tradition that angels transported to this mountain the body of the martyred Saint Catherine of Alexandria.

 At the summit of the mountain, there is a chapel built in 1905 and a meteorological station.

 History

 Archaeology

-On the north of Mount Saint Catherine, archaeologists uncovered a cave with paintings of people and animals in red pigment dates back to the Chalcolithic Period,c.
-5th–4th millennium BC in January of 2020.
+In the north of Mount Catherine, in January 2020 archaeologists uncovered a cave with paintings of people and animals in red pigment that dates back to the Chalcolithic period (c.
+5th–4th millennium BC).
 According to John Darnell, red painted images are not as common as engraved images and text.
 The painting resembling a camel shows that at least some of the graffiti are not older than the first millennium BC and may belong to a later period.
 The cave was filled with graffiti from different periods over time.

 Geology

 Mount Saint Catherine is a large horst that rose in a vertical movement along the length of the Wadi Sabia fault in the Catherine Plateau during the Neogene period.
 The Catherine Plateau consists of different volcanic rocks that were formed at different times in the Precambrian era.
 These rocks include, among others: tuff, agglomerate, volcanic bombs and lava flows.
 The volcanic rocks in this area have experienced significant cracking and weathering, leading to the formation of extensive screes, leading to increased water infiltration and subsequently impacting the local water regime.